You want smart political talk without the meltdowns?

 Now, that could be the canary in the coal mine that if they want to get rid of Joe, they could very likely use this scandal to do it.

-How about the the Google news they receive every day and the Apple news they receive every day that's sorted out?
+How about the Google news they receive every day and the Apple news they receive every day that's sorted out?

 I'm telling you right now, it's not penetrating.

-I see it in the polling, it's not there, and I was shocked.
+I see it in the polling.

 It's not in the political bloodstream yet.